2022-23 New York State Enacted Budget

-Funding for UAlbany’s NYSTAR Center of Excellence in Atmospheric and Environmental Prediction and Innovation (Weather and Climate Analytics) was increased by $550,000 over last year's $250,000 level, bringing the total amount to $800,000, a major win for our campus.
+Funding for UAlbany’s NYSTAR Center of Excellence (COE) in Atmospheric and Environmental Prediction and Innovation (Weather and Climate Analytics) was increased by $200,000 over last year's $800,000 level to $1 million, bringing it to the same amount as the other 13 COEs.
 Our COE will continue bringing businesses and researchers together to devise innovative solutions to the problems faced by weather-sensitive industries.
-This Center, when fully developed, will be home to the largest concentration of atmospheric, climate, and environmental researchers in New York State and one of the largest in the nation, with more than 70 highly regarded faculty, researchers and research staff.

 - The Center for Autism and Related Disabilities at the University at Albany (CARD Albany) is a university-affiliated resource center that brings research and practice together in community settings.
-The budget funds the Center at $1.74 million, which includes restored funding of $500,000.
+The budget funds the Center at $1.74 million, same as last year.

 - Just for the Kids (NYKids) within the School of Education is the only New York-focused, evidenced-based school improvement program in the State that compares the performance of equally-resourced and similarly challenged schools, and then identifies the best practices that explain what relates to the "achievement gap" between high-achieving schools and lower-performing schools.
 This initiative was level-funded at $235,000.